kmcnally26/phpchain/README.md

-## Puppet module to install phpchain 2.0 on RHEL
+## Puppet module to install phpchain 2.0 on RHEL6

+PhpChain uses a web interface, encrypts the passwords in a MySQL database, and supports multiple users, each with their own account.

-Requires EPEL and puppet modules Apache, MySQL and packages.
+Requires puppet modules Apache, MySQL and packages.
 Data goes into heira.

 Create SSL certs.